umanitoba-cssa/ctf-2025/ReadMe.md

 ## Solution

-The flag is encoded in Morse Code where each *\t* is a -, *\n* is . and \* \* is the same.
+The flag is encoded in Morse Code where each tab (\t) is a -, new line (\n) is . and \* \* is the same.
 Simply create a program that converts into morse code and run an online compiler to reveal the flag